Program overview

 Program Structure

-• Membership to local Chambers of Commerce for networking opportunities
+• Membership in local Chambers of Commerce for networking and professional development.

 Featured Experiences

-• Membership to all seven of Durham Region’s Chambers of Commerce, providing networking opportunities with over 2,500 local businesses.
+• Membership in all seven of Durham Region’s Chambers of Commerce, offering networking opportunities with over 2,500 local businesses.

 • Access to professional development events to gain insights from industry leaders.